k2view-academy/K2View-Academy/articles/19_Broadway/33_flow_properties.md

 # Flow Properties

-The Flow Properties window enables viewing and editing the flow's description and tags.
+The Flow Properties window enables viewing and editing the flow's tags and description.
 Each flow can have zero, one or multiple tags, as tagging a flow is optional.
 Setting the flow description is optional as well.

 When the flow is created under a category (i.e., a folder), the category name is set as the default tag.